Table of Contents

-Now at this point, I have been able to show you that the whole eye was drawn layer by layer.
-So when drawing or coloring anime eyes, it should always be done this way, one layer at a time.
+Now, at this point, I have been able to show you that the whole eye was colored layer by layer.
+So, when drawing or coloring anime eyes, I suggest you color the eyes one layer at a time.

 It is apparent that this was done layer by layer and just trying different layer modes and layering effects.
 I could go even further if I wanted to, but this will now do.

 This method is how I approach coloring anime eyes.
-Hopefully, this provides value and knowledge with regards to how to color anime eyes.
+Hopefully, this provides value and knowledge with regard to how to color anime eyes.

 Please check out my Patreon page for even more anime and manga art and resources, and I look forward to seeing you online.